eozd/bnmf-algs/README.md

 ```
 doxygen doc/Doxyfile
 ```
 in the project root directory.
+Then, you can view the documentation in HTML format by opening ```doc/index.html``` using your browser.